 Full Tour dates and venues are yet to be established and please return to this page regularly for updates.

-Read the EA Stallion Safe Practices Guidelines prior to submitting your booking.
+Read the EA Stallion Safe Practices Guidelines prior to submitting your booking with a stallion.

 ACE Group Inc. has successfully offered Assessment by an independent expert from overseas for ACE registered and unregistered Performance Horses for over ten years providing the Australian Equestrian industry with valuable feedback regarding their breeding decisions.